-• Involve a broad category of people who hold various vantage points and perspectives in the FRIDAverse - giving us a clearer and broader picture of the needs of the

-• Create a space that encourages the young feminists participating in this process to share their knowledge and expertise.
+- Involve a broad category of people who hold various vantage points and perspectives in the FRIDAverse giving us a clearer and broader picture of the needs of the different movements we serve. - Create a space that encourages the young feminists participating in this process to share their knowledge and expertise.
 Through this inquiry, we have seen how young feminist collectives, many of whose relationship with FRIDA is their first experience with a funder, can sometimes doubt that they have enough, and the right kind of knowledge to feed into funding processes and mechanisms.
-But as FRIDA we understand that is it precisely grantee partners, and their experiences,

-Meet a diversity of experiences, contexts, and needs through a complex system
+But as FRIDA we understand that is it precisely grantee partners, and their experiences, needs, and goals that need to drive funding mechanisms - Meet a diversity of experiences, contexts, and needs through a complex system that is flexible enough to be adapted quickly according to those needs.